Skip to content

 Judicial branch budget

-The judicial branch budget for fiscal year 2019 was about $144 million.
-Of that amount, about $107 million is from the state general fund.
-Kansas courts make up less than 1% of all funds in the state budget.
+The judicial branch budget for fiscal year 2024, which began July 1, 2023, is about $195.2 million.
+Of that amount, around $182.9 million is from the state general fund.

 Expenditures